kermodegroup/ML-MIX/README.md

 The accompanying paper on ML-MIX can be found here: [paper link]

-All the code associated with this paper is included in this repository, in `potential_fitting`, `case_studies/` and `ancillary_studies`, however the GitHub version is incomplete, as it is missing potentials, data and plots.
+All the code associated with this paper is included in this repository, in `potential_fitting/`, `case_studies/` and `ancillary_studies/`, however the GitHub version is incomplete, as it is missing potentials, data and plots.
 The full version of this repository can be found on Zenodo [zenodo link].

 Scripts and examples for constrained fitting of cheap potentials can be found in `constrained_fitting/`.